 If your car shakes when braking, don’t worry – you’re not alone.
 This is a common problem that every vehicle owner experiences.
 In this post, we’ll discuss a few of the issues that cause your car to shake when you apply the brake and some potential solutions.

 Car Shakes When Braking: Common Causes

-There are a few reasons why your car shakes when braking – from worn tires to problems with your braking system.
+There are a few reasons why car vibrates or your car shakes when braking – from worn tires to problems with your braking system.
 These are all parts that work together to slow or stop your car.
 If one part is not working well, it can throw the whole system off balance and might need to be replaced.

 Let’s take a closer look at some of the most common reasons your car shakes when braking:

 If your car shakes when the brakes are applied, it could be due to a problem with your tires.
 When they are in poor condition or your car tires are not properly inflated can cause the car to shake when braking.
 Your wheels may be misaligned, or you could have unbalanced tires.

 If you think that a bad tire might be the cause of your braking issues, you should take your car to a mechanic for inspection.
 They will be able to tell you if your tires are behind the problem, and if they are, they can recommend tires or the best course of action.